The Dundee OMX Microscope -

 Meiosis in barley: The two strands of the synaptonemal complex, labelled with Asy1 (green) and Zyp1 (red), and spaced by a distance of only 100nm, can be clearly discerned.
 3D-SIM image by Dylan Phillips, University of Aberystwyth, Wales

-In delivery of our mission we are achieving production line Super-Resolution Microscopy, supporting users with advice and expertise from experimental setup, to data acquisition and processing, all the way to data analysis.
+In delivery of our mission, we are achieving production line Super-Resolution Microscopy, supporting users with advice and expertise from experimental setup, through data acquisition and processing, all the way to data analysis.

 (Advanced Light Microscopy – Access to Innovative Technologies)

 In the first half of 2012 we supported no less than nine Euro-BioImaging projects from European research institutions with over 350 hours of imaging on the Dundee OMX !

 Find some amazing 3D-SIM images

 from the Proof-of-Concept Studies in our Image Gallery.